steven2358/awesome-generative-ai/README.md

 - [Scenario](https://www.scenario.com/) - AI-generated gaming assets.
 - [Teleprompter](https://github.com/danielgross/teleprompter) - An on-device AI for your meetings that listens to you and makes charismatic quote suggestions.
 - [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.
-- [Arize-Phoenix](https://phoenix.arize.com/) - Open-source tool for ML observability that runs in your notebook environment.
-Monitor and fine tune LLM, CV and Tabular Models.

 ## Learning resources